A lot has changed in the world of air rifles since the days of the Daisy Red Ryder BB gun.

 They can be extremely powerful.
 They can fire large rounds of ammunition capable of killing medium game.
 The main downside is their high price, and need for an expensive air filling system.

-Light powered air rifles typically fall into the 600 to 700 FPS rating and delivers a muzzle energy around ten foot pounds total.
+Light powered air rifles typically in the 600 to 700 FPS rating and deliver a muzzle energy around ten-foot pounds total.

-Medium or standard power air rifles are the category most air guns fall in.
+Medium or standard power air rifles are the category that most airguns fall under.
 Your basic spring powered air rifle is most likely a medium.
 Mediums range from 700 to 850 FPS, although some consider 900 medium.

-This is the most versatile of air rifles.
-Its minimal recoil and noise make it pleasant to shoot over and over while plinking.
-However, it is fast enough to deal with small game like rabbits, squirrels and small pests.
+- Its minimal recoil and noise make it pleasant to shoot over and over while plinking.

-High powered, or magnum powered air rifles are anything above 900 FPS.
-These are often the most expensive rifles, and encompass PCP air guns.
-The range greatly in size and caliber and are the most common hunting option.
+High-powered, or magnum powered air rifles are anything above 900 FPS.
+These are often the most expensive rifles, and encompass PCP airguns.

 Small Game and Target Rounds

 - .177 – The standard in international shooting competitions.